jrjcky98/static-site/README.md

-# 📌 Isomorphic SPA React
+# 📌 JC docs

+Personal notes and documentation for frontend world and other things.